tuomaseerola/DCD/README.md

 We have created this dataset to explore the questions related to consonance and dissonance and the musical and acoustical correlates of this concept.

 ### Audio files
 All pitch combinations have been created using the piano timbre, with _Ableton Live 9_ (a music sequencer software), using the _Synthogy Ivory Grand Pianos II plug-in_.
 The applied sound font was _Steinway D Concert Grand_.
 No reverb was used, and the intervals and chords had a fixed velocity (65).
-The sound examples are available as audio files (mp3) in OSF repository (`audio.zip`).
+The sound examples are available as audio files (mp3) in OSF repository [https://osf.io/4t9fm/](https://osf.io/4t9fm/), see file `audio.zip`.

 ### Calculated descriptors